turbopape/milestones/README.md

        :is-milestone true}}}
 ```

-Which you can pass to another program to render as a GANTT program (ours is coming soon.)
+Which you can pass to another program to render as a GANTT diagram (ours is coming soon.)
 You should have _:achieved_ equal to _:duration_, or Milestones was not able to schedule all of the task - This
 should not happen by the way.